jpowerj/dsps/ch04/04-07-conditional-exp.md

 Table 4.2 Joint p.f. f (x, y) of X and Y in Example 4.7.2 together with marginal p.f.’s f1(x) and f2(y)

 The random variable that takes the value 0.609 when the sampled household has one member, takes the value 1.057 when the sampled household has two members, and so on, is the random variable E(Y|X).

 ## Example 4.7.3: A Clinical Trial

 Consider a clinical trial in which a number of patients will be treated and each patient will have one of two possible outcomes: success or failure.
-Let P be the proportion of successes in a very large collection of patients, and let Xi = 1 if the ith patient is a success and Xi
+Let $P$ be the proportion of successes in a very large collection of patients, and let Xi
+= 1

+if the ith patient is a success and Xi

 = 0 if not.
 Assume that the random variables

 X1, X2, . . . are conditionally independent given P = p with Pr(Xi
 = 1|P = p) = p.

 Let X = X1 + . . . + Xn, which is the number of patients out of the first n who are
 successes.
 We now compute the conditional mean of X given P. The patients are independent and identically distributed conditional on P = p.
 Hence, the conditional distribution of X given P = p is the binomial distribution with parameters n and p.

-As we saw in Sec.
-4.2, the mean of this binomial distribution is np, so E(X|p) = np and E(X|P) = nP .
+As we saw in @sec-4-2, the mean of this binomial distribution is np, so E(X|p) = np and E(X|P) = nP .
 Later, we will show how to compute the conditional mean of P given X. This can be used to predict P after observing X.

+## Note: The Conditional Mean of Y Given X Is a Random Variable

+Because E(Y|X)
-Note: The Conditional Mean of Y Given X Is a Random Variable.
-Because E(Y|X) is a function of the random variable X, it is itself a random variable with its own probability distribution, which can be derived from the distribution of X. On the other hand, h(x) = E(Y|x) is a function of x that can be manipulated like any other function.
+is a function of the random variable X, it is itself a random variable with its own probability distribution, which can be derived from the distribution of X. On the other hand, h(x) = E(Y|x) is a function of x that can be manipulated like any other function.
 The connection between the two is that when one substitutes the random variable X for x in h(x), the result is h(X) = E(Y|X).

 We shall now show that the mean of the random variable E(Y|X) must be E(Y).

 A similar calculation shows that the mean of E(X|Y) must be E(X).

-Theorem
-4.7.1
-Law of Total Probability for Expectations.
-Let X and Y be random variables such that Y has finite mean.
+## Theorem 4.7.1: Law of Total Probability for Expectations

+Let X and Y be random variables such that
+Y has finite mean.
 Then
 E[E(Y|X)]= E(Y).
 (4.7.3)

 Proof We shall assume, for convenience, that X and Y have a continuous joint distribution.
 Then
 E[E(Y|X)]=
   ∞
 −∞
 E(Y|x)f1(x) dx
-=
-  ∞
-−∞
-  ∞
-−∞

 yg2(y|x)f1(x) dy dx.
 Since g2(y|x) = f (x, y)/f1(x), it follows that
 E[E(Y|X)]=
-  ∞
-−∞
-  ∞
-−∞

 yf(x, y) dy dx = E(Y).

 The proof for a discrete distribution or a more general type of distribution is similar.

-Example
+## Example 4.7.4: Household Survey
-4.7.4
-Household Survey.

 At the end of Example 4.7.2, we described the random variable E(Y|X).
 Its distribution can be constructed from that description.
 It has a discrete distribution that takes the eight values of E(Y|x) listed near the end of that example with corresponding probabilities f1(x) for x = 1, . . . , 8.
 To be specific, let Z = E(Y|X), then Pr[Z = E(Y|x)]= f1(x) for x = 1, . . . , 8.
 The specific values are
-4.7 Conditional Expectation 259

 z 0.609 1.057 1.317 1.442 1.538 1.533 1.75 2
 Pr(Z = z) 0.092 0.140 0.164 0.208 0.208 0.120 0.048 0.020
 We can compute E(Z) = 0.609 × 0.092 + . . . + 2 × 0.020 = 1.348.
 The reader can
 verify that E(Y) = 1.348 by using the values of f2(y) in Table 4.2.

-Example
-4.7.5
-A Clinical Trial.
+## Example 4.7.5: A Clinical Trial

 In Example 4.7.3, we let X be the number of patients out of the first n who are successes.
 The conditional mean of X given P = p was computed as E(X|p) = np, where P is the proportion of successes in a large population of patients.
 If the distribution of P is uniform on the interval [0, 1], then the marginal expected value of X is E[E(X|P)]= E(nP ) = n/2.
-We will see how to calculate E(P|X) in Example 4.7.8.
+We will see how to calculate E(P|X) in @exm-4-7-8.

-Example
-4.7.6
+## Example 4.7.6

 Choosing Points from Uniform Distributions.
 Suppose that a point X is chosen in accordance with the uniform distribution on the interval [0, 1].
-Also, suppose that after the valueX = x has been observed (0<x <1), a point Y is chosen in accordance with a uniform distribution on the interval [x, 1].
+Also, suppose that after the valueX = x has been observed ($0 < x < 1$), a point Y is chosen in accordance with a uniform distribution on the interval [x, 1].
 We shall determine the value of E(Y).

 For each given value of x (0 < x <1), E(Y|x) will be equal to the midpoint (1/2)(x + 1) of the interval [x, 1].
 Therefore, E(Y|X) = (1/2)(X + 1) and
 E(Y) = E[E(Y|X)]= 1
-2
-[E(X) + 1]= 1
-2

-1
-2
-+ 1

-= 3
-4
-.
 When manipulating the conditional distribution given X = x, it is safe to act as if X is the constant x.
 This fact, which can simplify the calculation of certain conditional means, is now stated without proof.

-Theorem
-4.7.2
+## Theorem 4.7.2

 Let X and Y be random variables, and let Z = r(X, Y) for some function r.
 The conditional distribution of Z given X = x is the same as the conditional distribution of r(x, Y) given X = x.